doct15/example-tomcat-war/README.md

-# SimpleTomcatWebApp
+# example-tomcat-war

-This simple example shows you how to deploy a simple tomcat war file using Distelli.
+This is an example java build and deploy of the resulting war file to a tomcat 7 server.

-Steps:

-1. Set your username in the manifest file

- Change <username> to your username

-2. create the app

-  distelli create &lt;username&gt;/SimpleTomcatWebApp

-3. package using maven

-  mvn package

-4. push

-  distelli push -m "Initial release of SimpleTomcatWebApp"

-4. deploy

-  deploy using the web UI.